-- 4. Loosen the oil filter with an oil filter wrench (2).
+- Check your local regulations. - 4.
+Loosen the oil filter with an oil filter wrench (2).
 Remove the oil filter by turning it by hand. - 5.
 Wipe the engine oil filter mounting surface with a clean rag.

-Be sure to remove any old gasket material remaining on the mounting surface of the engine.
-Failure to do so could lead to engine damage.
+Be sure to remove any old rubber gasket remaining on the mounting surface of the engine.

-- 6. Coat the gasket on the new filter with clean enaine oil. - 7.
-Screw in the oil filter clockwise until a slight resistance is felt, then tighten additionally more than 2/3 turn
+- Coat the gasket on the new filter with clean engine oil. - Screw in the oil filter clockwise until a slight resistance is felt, then tighten additionally more than 2/3 turn.